2013 Boeing 787 Dreamliner grounding: Timeline

-On January 7, 2013, a battery overheated and started a fire in an empty 787 operated by Japan Airlines (JAL) at Boston's Logan International Airport.
+On January 7, 2013, an Auxiliary Power Unit (APU) battery overheated and started a fire in an empty 787 operated by Japan Airlines (JAL) at Boston's Logan International Airport.
 On January 9, United Airlines reported a problem in one of its six 787s.
 The wiring was located in the same area as where the battery fire occurred on JAL's airliner; subsequently, the U.S. National Transportation Safety Board opened a safety probe.

 On January 11, 2013, the FAA announced a comprehensive review of the 787's critical systems, including the aircraft's design, manufacture and assembly.
 U.S. Department of Transportation secretary Ray LaHood stated the administration was "looking for the root causes" behind the recent issues.
 The head of the FAA, Michael Huerta, said that nothing found so far "suggests [the 787] is not safe".
 Japan's transport ministry also launched an investigation in response.

 On January 16, 2013, an All Nippon Airways (ANA) 787 made an emergency landing at Takamatsu Airport on Shikoku Island after the flight crew received a computer warning of smoke present inside one of the electrical compartments.
 ANA said that there was an error message in the cockpit, citing a battery malfunction.
 Passengers and crew were evacuated using the emergency slides.
 There are no fire-suppression systems in the electrical compartments holding batteries, only smoke detectors.

+According to the JTSB report, the main battery suffered thermal runaway during the airplane's takeoff climb.
+Although no fire broke out, the whole battery was damaged in the incident.